tensorflow/privacy/g3doc/guide/measure_privacy.md

 [classification privacy tutorial](../tutorials/classification_privacy.ipynb) to see the approach.

-For more detail, you can see
+For more detail, see
 [the original DP-SGD paper](https://arxiv.org/pdf/1607.00133.pdf).

-You can use `compute_dp_sgd_privacy`, to find out the epsilon given a fixed delta value for your model [../tutorials/classification_privacy.ipynb]:
+You can use `compute_dp_sgd_privacy` to find out the epsilon given a fixed delta value for your model [../tutorials/classification_privacy.ipynb]:

 *   `q` : the sampling ratio - the probability of an individual training point being included in a mini batch (`batch_size/number_of_examples`).
 *   `noise_multiplier` : A float that governs the amount of noise added during training.
 Generally, more noise results in better privacy and lower utility.
-    This generally
 *   `steps` : The number of global steps taken.

 A detailed writeup of the theory behind the computation of epsilon and delta is